techidaily/site-activate-lock/source/_posts/a-comprehensive-guide-to-icloud-unlock-on-iphone-15-pro-max-online-by-drfone-ios.md

 ![confirm device information](https://images.wondershare.com/drfone/guide/bypass-activation-lock-8.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/xg3PHS_Ee80?si=fE_iGIqHjKvWFIN3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 After a while, Dr.Fone - Screen Unlock (iOS) will notify you of a successful bypass.
 You can now restart the Apple iPhone 15 Pro Max device and use it.
 This option is restrictive in nature as you will be unable to use the Apple iPhone 15 Pro Max to make calls or access cellular services including iCloud.
 This option is best for when you want to see/ recover some data from the Apple iPhone 15 Pro Max device that you would otherwise lose.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XA_wP7rS9ww?si=LarMG3sEHAhSoL6q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion